RutvijBhutaiya/Cricket-World-Cup-2019/README.md

 ## Build Random Forest Model

 Successfully uploaded dataset in R, and we created train variable for 2007 to 2018 cricket matches.

+__NOTE__: As on 26th June Codes has been tuned - For more accurate results - Also included WC 2019 matches to train model.

 ```
 wc = read.csv('WC_Train.csv')